Academic Warning and Probation

 Find Your GPA

 You have 24/7 access to track your semester and cumulative GPA.
-In MyHeliotrope, go to the Students tab, then choose Student Records.
+In MyHeliotrope, go to the Students tab and then to Student Records.
 You’ll then see links to your Final Grades, Unofficial Transcript, and Degree Progress Report.
 All show your GPA.

 Levels of Academic Standing